Differences in the spatial landscape of urban mobility: gender and socioeconomic perspectives: Introduction

 Human travelling behaviours are linked to a myriad of problems in cities such as traffic congestion, disease spreading, and criminality.
 Conversely, many of our social and economic activities, such as working, shopping, and socialising hinge on our ability to move.
 Not surprisingly, human mobility plays a key role in the social and economic development of cities \cite{xu2018human,bettencourt2013origins,barbosa2020uncovering}.
 One example is the economic and social impacts of the mobility restrictions imposed by governments worldwide in 2020 due to the COVID-19 pandemic~\cite{Warren2020,bonaccorsi2020economic,Ho2020,kraemer2020effect}.
 In fact, the economic and social hardships arising from the mobility restrictions unevenly affected different segments of the populations, exacerbating inequalities of economic, social ~\cite{bonaccorsi2020economic,coven2020disparities,Blundell2020} and gender~\cite{collins2020covid,Myers2020} roots.
 On the other hand, the scientific literature in human mobility has vast pieces of evidence indicating the existence of persistent mobility differences across socioeconomic and gender groups~\cite{salon2010mobility, adeel2017gender}.
 In many instances, urban mobility differences are rooted in the economic landscape of a city and the spatial distribution of opportunities (\eg employment) in urban areas.

-Thus, understanding the mobility necessities and characteristics of the different segments of the society -- especially the less advantaged populations -- is crucial to reduce social, economic and gender inequalities, objectives contemplated by the United Nations in their Sustainable Development Goals \footnote{\url{https://www.un.org/sustainabledevelopment/} (last accessed on 9\textsuperscript{th} of November of 2020)}.
+Thus, understanding the mobility necessities and characteristics of the different segments of the society -- especially the less advantaged populations -- is crucial to reduce social, economic and gender inequalities, objectives contemplated by the United Nations in their Sustainable Development Goals \cite{un_goals}.

 With regards to the socioeconomic facets of urban mobility, in previous works, we have shown that, in Colombia, middle-income populations tend to distribute their visits to most of the areas of a city while upper and lower-income groups are more likely to concentrate their trips towards a smaller fraction of the zones~\cite{Lotero2016,lotero2016rich}.
 Furthermore, it has been shown that in Brazil, populations from different socioeconomic strata tend to use different transportation modes~\cite{vasconcellos2018urban}.